lnmedrano/graphql-best-practices/possible_topics.md

 ### Mutations <a name="mutations"></a>

-Name your mutations verb first, then the object or "noun". e.g: `createUser`.
+Mutations should be named using camelCase.
+The verb should go first, then the object or "noun". e.g: `createUser`.

 Mutations should have only one input argument, named `input`, and should have non-null, unique, input object type.
 Then you should try to nest the input object, this gives you room to easily deprecate sections of the API or add new ones.